Logo

 While the various formalisms will be treated in some detail, the discussion will not be excessively formal and always oriented towards practical applications.
 Together with the course I will provide lecture notes as well as some mathematica notebooks, which make use of several xAct mathematica packages.

 2. II.
-An introduction to relativistic cosmology, the history of the Universe, and observational astronomy, course held by Asta Heinesen:
+General-relativistic cosmology, course held by Asta Heinesen:

 Lectures Schedule